Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: OCT-H for the Optimal Control of MFQNETs

 Figure \ref{fig:crisscross_tree} displays the decision tree learned by OCT-H, where each node contains the prediction made on that node.
 The decision tree that OCT-H learned predicts $\bm{u}^*(t) = (0,1,1)$ if $x_1(t) \leq 5.93x_3(t) + 0.01$ and predicts $\bm{u}^*(t) = (1,0,1)$ if $x_1(t) \geq 5.93x_3(t) + 0.01$.
 This closely resembles the optimal policy, exhibiting only minor numerical differences.

 The second example is the Rybko-Stolyar network studied in \citet{RybkoStolyar92}.
 This network is composed of four classes and two servers.
-Server 1 processes Class 1 and 4, and Server 2 processes Class 2 and 3 jobs.
-Class 1 and 3 jobs take external arrivals.
-After Class 1 jobs are processed, they become Class 2 job and move to Server 2.
-After Class 3 jobs are processed, they become Class 4 jobs and move to Server 1.
-After Class 2 and 4 jobs are processed, they exit the system.
+Server 1 processes Class 1 and 4, and Server 2 processes Class 2 and 3 fluids.
+Class 1 and 3 fluids take external arrivals.
+After Class 1 fluids are processed, they become Class 2 fluid and move to Server 2.
+After Class 3 fluids are processed, they become Class 4 fluids and move to Server 1.
+After Class 2 and 4 fluids are processed, they exit the system.
 Its graphical representation is given in Figure \ref{fig:rybko}.
 We let $\bm{c} = \bm{e}$, $\lambda_1 = \lambda_3 = 1$, $\mu_1 = \mu_3 = 6$ and $\mu_2 = \mu_4 = 1.5$.
-Under this set of parameters, the optimal policy is to prioritize Class 2 and 4 jobs unless either one of them is empty.
+Under this set of parameters, the optimal policy is to prioritize Class 2 and 4 fluids unless either one of them is empty.
 If any one of them is empty, server splitting occurs.
 For this example, we train a single decision tree to learn the optimal policy that covers the entire state space.
 The parameters we used for Algorithm \ref{alg:main} are $N = 1, t_1 = 0, \mathcal{A} = \{0.5, 1.5\}, \mathcal{P} = \{\mathcal{S} \}$ and $ M = 1000$.

 Figure \ref{fig:rs_tree} displays the decision tree learned by OCT-H. Since decision trees are confined to use inequalities for node splits, we can observe that the condition $x_i = 0$ for some $i \in [4]$ is learned as $x_i \leq \epsilon$ for a number $\epsilon$ with small absolute value.
 As the state vectors are always non-negative, these two conditions are effectively equivalent.
 Additionally, when both Class 2 and 4 are non-empty, the decision tree prioritizes them.
 When either one of them is empty, server splitting occurs.
 This policy aligns with the description provided earlier.
-To assess the quality of this policy when server splitting occurs, we generated a test set following the same procedure as the training set but with $M = 200, \mathcal{A} = \{5\}$.
-The classification accuracy was $100\%,$ implying that OCT-H learned a high-quality policy that is empirically optimal.